 - Solar storage devices that are charged by the PV system (stand-alone batteries qualify after Dec.
 31, 2022)

 - Additional equipment that supports the solar system, including mounting equipment, inverters, and wiring

 - Sales taxes on qualified expenses (when applicable)

 Only 25 states offer sales tax exemptions for purchasing a solar panel system, so this may not apply to you.
 Check your state’s solar policies to verify.

-How Do I Apply for the Federal Solar Tax Credit?
+How Do I Claim the Federal Solar Tax Credit?

 Remember that the ITC is a tax credit, not a tax refund.
 The difference is that a tax refund is paid out to the taxpayer, but a tax credit reduces the amount of taxes owed.
-So, if your tax liability for the year is less than the ITC, the Internal Revenue Service will not refund you for the tax deduction.
-Instead, the deduction would roll over to the next tax year to be applied to your next year’s tax liability (for up to five years).
+If your tax liability for the year is less than the ITC, the Internal Revenue Service will not refund you for the tax deduction.
+Instead, the deduction will roll over to the next tax year.

 *We are not a professional tax service provider or preparer.
 All information provided is for educational purposes only.
 Please consult a tax professional for tax advice about your federal income tax preparation.
 You can also contact the Internal Revenue Service directly for any additional information.

 Solar Tax Credits & Incentives by State

 The ITC isn’t the only incentive available to homeowners.
 There are additional tax credits, rebates, and incentives at the state, city, and municipality levels.
 However, availability varies by state.
 You can learn more about solar incentives specific to your state with the links below: